Thorvarium/vine-styling/README.md

 @import url(https://raw.githubusercontent.com/Thorvarium/vine-styling/main/desktop/dark-theme.css);
 ```
 Those are the public styles that we created, if you don't want all of them you can remove the line that represents the functionality that you do not want.
-For example ```@import url(https://raw.githubusercontent.com/Thorvarium/vine-styling/main/desktop/pagination-on-top.css);``` makes the pagination to be on the top of the page, just don't include this line if you dont want that.
+For example ```@import url(https://raw.githubusercontent.com/Thorvarium/vine-styling/main/desktop/pagination-on-top.css);``` makes the pagination to be on the top of the page, just don't include this line if you don't want that.

 ### variable-defs.css:
 - Use if you want to define your own tile size for the product grid